Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Performance analysis

 \section{Performance analysis}

 In this section, we quantitatively evaluate the effect of unlearning by numerically solving the saddle-point equations derived in the previous section.
-The validity of the theoretical predictions is assessed through a comparison with numerical simulations.
-In particular, we use the overlap $m$, obtained from Eqs.~(\ref{eq:saddle-equation}) and~(\ref{eq:saddle-equation-zerotemp}), as a measure of retrieval performance.
+Since these equations are obtained under the RS ansatz, the phase boundaries and memory capacities reported below should be understood as RS estimates.
+Possible replica-symmetry-breaking corrections are examined through the AT stability condition in Sec.~\ref{subsec:phase-diagram-and-AT-line}.
+We use the overlap $m$, obtained from Eqs.~(\ref{eq:saddle-equation}) and~(\ref{eq:saddle-equation-zerotemp}), as a measure of retrieval performance.
+The theoretical predictions are then compared with numerical simulations of the retrieval dynamics.